 Thermal performance - the system can be used to improve the thermal performance of external walls and can contribute to satisfying the requirements of the national Building Regulations (see section 6).

-Strength and stability - the system can be designed to resist the wind loads experienced for a particular location, and has adequate impact resistance.
-The impact resistance is dependent on the system chosen (see section 7).
+Strength and stability - the system can adequately resist wind loads and has sufficient resistance to impact damage (see section 7).